dungba88/libra/README.md

 SqlPredicate predicate = new SqlPredicate(predicateString, new MyPredicateParser());
 ```

 you can implement your own `SqlPredicateParser`, or extend the `AbstractAntlrSqlPredicateParser` to use your own grammar.
-For the former, the interface has only one method `public Predicate parse(String predicate) throws MalformedSyntaxException;`, so you can even use lambda expression to construct it, like:
+For the former, the interface has only one method `public Predicate parse(String predicate) throws MalformedSyntaxException`, so you can even use lambda expression to construct it, like:

 ```java
 SqlPredicate predicate = new SqlPredicate(predicateString, predicate -> {